roar-skinderviken/micronaut-plus-svelte/README.md

 # micronaut-plus-react
-Micronaut 3.9.x, Vite, React and Vitest
+Micronaut 4.x, Vite, React and Vitest

 ## To run the app
-`mvn clean verify`
+`mvn clean install`
 then
 `mvn exec:exec`